French and German: Bilingualism and Cultural Exchange

 This course is essentially aimed at students who grew up with either language or culture and who wish to consolidate their language, literary and cultural knowledge in the foreign or second language.
 Native speakers from both language areas work together, thus enabling them to gain further knowledge of the other language and literature.
 In addition, students on this programme benefit from the bilingual environment of the University and the city.
 Fribourg provides the optimal conditions for language acquisition and for discussions through the interlingual and intercultural exchanges between both linguistic and cultural areas.

-Fribourg University offers a convenient framework for lectures and studies.
+The University of Fribourg offers a convenient framework for lectures and studies.
 In addition to the acquisition of a wide range of basic knowledge, students work in small groups, making direct exchanges with lecturers possible.

 Organisation of studies